Noahlie07/NotesOnEverythingCoding/Scheduling a Python Program/Basics of Scheduling a Python Program.md

 - `,` (Comma): Separates a list of values.
 For example, 1,15,30 in the minute field means "at minutes 1, 15, and 30."
 - `-` (Hyphen): Defines a range of values.
 For example, 9-17 in the hour field means "hours 9 through 17."
 - `/` (Slash): Specifies step values.
 For example, */10 in the minute field means "every 10 minutes."

+Alternatively, there are online or cloud services for scheduling:
+We can host our code on GitHub or a server,
+- GitHub Actions: can run your Python script on a cron schedule.
+- AWS Lambda, Google Cloud Functions, or Azure Functions with a scheduler (like CloudWatch Events).
+- Heroku Scheduler for lightweight web apps.